ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="SQ_Stack"></a>
 ### Stacks
 A stack is a linear data structure which follows a LIFO(Last In First Out) pattern.
-What this means is that can be inserted again and again into the stack but the only data that can be retreived is the last element that has been inserted.
+What this means is that can be inserted again and again into the stack but the only data that can be retrieved is the last element that has been inserted.

 A stacks supports the following basic operations:
 1. Push: To insert an element at the top of the stack